Xenoveritas/jsvsynth/docs/index.md

 JSVSynth User Documentation
 ===========================

 This documentation describes using JSVSynth from within AviSynth.
+For a complete list of classes and objects available from JavaScript, [check out the complete API documentation](api/index.html).

 Before you can use the plugin, you'll need to load it.
 This is a "regular" AviSynth plugin (not a C plugin), so you use: